ubuntu-robotics/turtlebot3c-ubuntu-core/README.md

 The image can be downloaded from the
 [releases page](https://github.com/ubuntu-robotics/turtlebot3c-ubuntu-core/releases).

-After downloading the file `turtlebot3c.img.tar.gz` and decompressing it, the image can be written to an SD card.
+After downloading the file `turtlebot3c.qcow2.tar.gz` and decompressing it, the image can be imported into LXD.

 ## Build the image